taskforcedev/user/README.md

 <code>'Taskforcedev\User\UserServiceProvider',</code>

+### Overwriting Config ###
+The package comes with default config however you can publish this to overwrite with your own

+<code>php artisan config:publish Taskforcedev/user</code>

 ### Views ###
 The package comes with some default views however you can publish these to overwrite them using the following command